heestand-xyz/PixelKit/README.md

 ```swift
 let pix = CameraPIX()._gamma(2.0)._invert()._hue(0.5)._saturation(0.5)._blur(0.25)
 ```
-Tho it is not as efficiant as two LevelsPIXs and  HueSaturationPIXs will be created.
+Tho it is not as efficiant as two LevelsPIXs and  HueSatPIXs will be created.

 Remeber to add `NSCameraUsageDescription` to your info.plist